 What is Chromecast, and how does it work?

 Here’s how casting works: Using apps on your mobile device or computer, you essentially hand off, or cast, content to the Chromecast.
-Using the information it receives about what you want to watch, the Chromecast finds the material on the Internet and streams it directly from the source.
+Using the information it receives about what you want to watch, the Chromecast finds the material on the internet and streams it directly from the source.
 This way, your phone or tablet’s resources aren’t hogged up with streaming tasks, and battery life doesn’t take a huge hit.
 Think of your mobile device or computer as a remote control for the Chromecast.
 One exception to this rule is when the Chromecast mirrors your Chrome browser on your computer.
-In this case, the Chromecast is depending entirely on your computer as the source for what it is displaying.
+In this case, the Chromecast is depending entirely on your computer as the source for what it displays.
 The other exception is an app called AllCast, which we dig into a little bit further along.

 What devices work with Chromecast?

 Thanks to its “all devices” philosophy, Chromecast can run on Android tablets and smartphones, iPads and iPhones, and Chrome for Windows and Mac OS X. However, those with BlackBerry or Windows phones are out of luck… for the most part.
 An app called Tube Cast offers some limited YouTube functionality for Windows phones over Chromecast; but for now, it’s safe to say that functionality is extremely limited at best.